mrzeszewski/web-mapping-workshop/README.md

 You can also, search on **Twitter** for hashtag [#BuiltWithMapbox](https://twitter.com/hashtag/BuiltWithMapbox?src=hash)

+### Before you start

+1. You will need a Mapbox account
+2. It will be also easier if you have GitHub account

 ## II.
-Data visualisation with Mapbox Studio GUI
+Basics - creating a map

+1. Crash course in web mapping - a simple map using Mapbox Studio
+2. Learn about the Mapbox mapping ecosystem
+3. Uploading external data and creating tilesets
+4.

 ## III.
-Making your own data ready for Mapbox
+More advanced functions - publishing, interactivity

 ## IV.
-Your own website with a map

-## Sample datasets
+Sample datasets

 1. [Polish voivodships with sample data](data/poland_voivodships.geojson)
 _Administrative boundaries with sample attribute data._